Meghan Camarena: Early life

-YouTube and television career
+Career

-In 2010, she began corresponding with YouTuber Joey Graceffa who was located in Boston and who was planning to move to Los Angeles.
+In 2010, she began corresponding with YouTuber Joey Graceffa who was located in Boston, Massachusetts, and who was planning to move to Los Angeles.
 In 2011, she met YouTuber Jimmy Wong who had encouraged her to enter a YouTube video contest called Next Up where the prize was $35k.
 She said she entered that in the last minute.
 She was selected as one of the 25 winners, and attended a YouTube boot camp in Manhattan.
 Using her Next Up money, she moved to Los Angeles In 2012, a YouTube upstart company called Big Frame arranged for her a trip to India where she made videos for the nonprofit organization Water.org.
 In Los Angeles, she produced videos for Teen.com and also hosted their YouTube channel along with Graceffa.
 The same year, when Google updated its analytics to throw out inactive and closed subscriber accounts, Camarena said she started treating her YouTube channel more like a company rather than just an Internet channel.
-She likened the YouTube channel to a startup, and when she hired staff for production and marketing, she said she was able to take on acting projects and do appearances at events.
 She had produced videos five days a week.
 She would also prepare videos in a large batch for the season, so it could run over several months.
-She and Graceffa participated in season 22 of The Amazing Race, where they competed as "Team Cute".
-Amazing Race host Phil Keoghan said "They are young and street-smart and savvy, and they get on very well.
-I could see them going a long way".
-The team was eliminated in the tenth episode and finished fifth overall.
+She and Graceffa participated in season 22 of The Amazing Race, where they competed as "Team Cute" and finished fifth overall.
 They would return for the All-Stars season, where they were eliminated in the third episode and finished ninth overall.
 Also in 2014, she produced a zombie-themed short film called The Grey Road which was funded by Ron Howard's New Form Incubator program.